feiwu77777/ekona/docs/project_planning/features_description.md

 - Removed pricing section from navigation

 ### 5.3 UI Component Integration
+**What it does:** Provides a consistent design system using Shadcn UI components with Tailwind CSS.
+Ensures uniform styling, accessibility, and user experience across all application interfaces.

 **Core Components:**
 - `app/components/ui/` - All UI components
 - `components.json` - Component configuration